Hong Kong protesters back on streets after explosives discovery | DW | 21.07.2019

 Millions of Hong Kong residents have participated in the protests which first erupted last month, forcing the territory's leader Carrie Lam to put the extradition bill on hold.

-The demonstrations have since morphed into a wider movement demanding more autonomy from Beijing, which many residents say has encroached on promises made when Hong Kong was handed back to China from Britain in 1997.
+The demonstrations have since morphed into a wider movement demanding more autonomy from Beijing.
+Many residents say Chinese leaders have encroached on promises made when Hong Kong was handed back to China from Britain in 1997.

 Under the 'One Country, Two Systems' principle, Hong Kong has retained extensive freedoms not enjoyed on the mainland.